 Not surprisingly, eating gelato in Bologna was one of my favorite food experiences in Emilia-Romagna.

-There were many more gelaterias that are highly recommended that I didn't get to visit.
+Many more gelaterias are highly recommended that I didn't get to visit.

-If I return to Bologna, these are the places I'd check out next:
+If I return to Bologna for a second visit, these are the places I'd check out next in no particular order: